U.S. flag An official website of the United States government

 Vulnerability Status

-Vulnerabilities within the NVD are derived from the CVE List which is maintained by processes upstream of the NVD.
-A common line of inquiry we receive is the about the difference between CVE statuses from the CVE program and the statuses assigned to vulnerabilities within the NVD.
-This page provides information regarding both sets of statuses and how they relate to each other.
+Vulnerability records within the NVD dataset are sourced from the CVE List, which is maintained by the CVE Program, upstream of the NVD.
+This page provides information regarding both the CVE Program and NVD sets of statuses and how they relate to each other.

 CVE List Statuses

-This table shows the CVE List statuses and what they mean, this information is derived from the CVE Program FAQs .
+This information is derived from the CVE Program FAQs.

 CVE List Status Description

-RESERVED A CVE Entry is marked as "RESERVED" when it has been reserved for use by a CVE Numbering Authority (CNA) or security researcher, but the details of it are not yet populated.
-A CVE Entry can change from the RESERVED state to being populated at any time based on a number of factors both internal and external to the CVE List.
+A CVE Record can change from the RESERVED state to being published at any time based on a number of factors both internal and external to the CVE List.

 REJECT

-A CVE Entry listed as "REJECT" is a CVE Entry that is not accepted as a CVE Entry.
-The reason a CVE Entry is marked REJECT will most often be stated in the description of the CVE Entry.
-Possible examples include it being a duplicate CVE Entry, it being withdrawn by the original requester, it being assigned incorrectly, or some other administrative reason.
+A CVE Record listed as “REJECTED” is a CVE Record that is not accepted as a CVE Record.
+The reason a CVE Record is marked REJECTED will most often be stated in the description of the CVE Record.
+Possible examples include it being a duplicate CVE Record, it being withdrawn by the original requester, it being assigned incorrectly, or some other administrative reason.

 NVD Statuses

-Received CVE has been recently published to the CVE List and has been received by the NVD.
+Received Received The CVE has recently been published to the CVE List and is now included within the NVD dataset.

-Undergoing Analysis CVE is currently being analyzed by NVD staff, this process results in association of reference link tags, CVSS metrics, CWE association, and CPE applicability statements.
+Undergoing Enrichment Undergoing Analysis The CVE is currently being enriched by the NVD Enrichment team.
+The enrichment process results in the association of reference link tags, CVSS, CWE, and CPE applicability statement data.

 CVE List and NVD Status Comparison